Cirque du Soleil Performer

 Well, I was dissapointed that more of the performers weren't gay given their impressive skill set, but that's personal.
 Is there a lot of hooking up that goes on behind the scenes amongst performers?

-Asked by TDub almost 12 years ago
+Asked by TDub over 12 years ago

 Not really.
 I mean there's some relationships that happen, good friends of mine have found long term meaningful relationships, but on my show many of people either came with their partners, or had relationships outside the show cast.
 It's a shame to destroy peoples illusions of super flexy sexy orgies of ripped acrobats, but the reality is we all have a very high degree of professionalism and are generally very cautious when it comes to disrupting what has to be a very focused work environment.
 Relationships are not frowned upon or anything, I think everyone's just careful not to fuck with their work place.